rmrector/script.artwork.beef/README.md

 Artwork Beef also adds artwork from image files stored next to your media.
 Name them like basic [Kodi artwork], replacing "fanart"/"thumb" with the exact artwork type.
 Kodi names artwork in this same format when exporting the library to separate files.

-If you manage all of your artwork this way, the add-on setting "Auto add artwork from filesystem only" under "Advanced" will prevent the add-on from querying the web services during automatic processing, saving time and network resources, and avoids adding duplicates with multiple fanart.
+If you manage all of your artwork with image files and/or NFO files, the add-on setting "Auto add artwork from filesystem only" under "Advanced" will prevent the add-on from querying the web services during automatic processing, saving time and network resources, and with image files avoids adding duplicates with multiple images of a single type.

 Artwork from these files aren't limited to the artwork types listed above; artwork types can be freely named, as long as they are alphanumeric.
 The artwork type should have the exact name; for instance, multiple fanart will have one